 Tarrant County College was established by a countywide election on July 31, 1965, as Tarrant County Junior College, the name change coming in 1999.
-The South Campus opened in 1967, followed by Northeast (1968), Northwest (1976), Southeast (1996) and Trinity River Campus (2009) and TCC Connect Campus (2015).
+The South Campus opened in 1967, followed by Northeast (1968), Northwest (1976), Southeast (1996), Trinity River Campus (2009) and TCC Connect Campus (2015).
 The Center of Excellence for Aviation, Transportation and Logistics (CEATL) opened in Fall 2014 at Alliance Airport as part of the Northwest Campus.
 The College District is governed by a seven-member Board of Trustees elected for staggered six-year terms in single member districts.

 Enrollment growth has been steady throughout recent years.
 The South Campus, at 4,772, had the largest opening-day enrollment of any community college in the nation up to that time.
 Overall credit student enrollment passed the 20,000 mark in 1980 and exceeded 50,000 in the fall of 2011.
 Recently, TCC was named the seventh-largest college or university in Texas.